-If you walk away from your vehicle with the keys inside, it's an easy target for joy riders or professional thieves -- so don't do it.
+If you leave your vehicle with the keys inside, it's an easy target for joy riders or professional thieves -- so don't do it.

-When you park your Pontiac and open the driver's door, you'll hear a tone reminding you to remove your key from the ignition and take it with you.
+With the ignition OFF and the driver's door open, you'll hear a tone reminding you to remove your key from the ignition and take it with you.
 Always do this.
 Your steering wheel will be locked, and so will your ignition and transaxle.
 And remember to lock the doors.